-Provided you have not graduated with the diploma and you fulfil the entry requirements, you can transfer to the Master of Applied Data Science.
+Provided you have not graduated with the Diploma and you fulfil the entry requirements, you can transfer to the Master of Applied Data Science.

-According to industry experts, data scientists know what the technology can offer, what analytics are possible and can communicate on all those aspects to the wider business.
+According to industry experts, data scientists know what the technology can offer, what analytics are possible, and can communicate on all those aspects to the wider business.
 This applies no matter the field or sector, as data and analytics have become so important and integral to organisational decision making.
-Graduates will be ready to work in a range of industries including: government, corporates, the IT sector, market research and finance, agriculture and transport.
+Graduates will be ready to work in a range of industries including: government, corporates, the IT sector, market research and finance, agriculture, and transport.

-New Zealand and other countries are currently experiencing a skills shortage in this area, and the need for data savvy professionals with applied experience is growing.
+Aotearoa New Zealand and other countries are currently experiencing a skills shortage in this area, and the need for data savvy professionals with applied experience is growing.